Skip to content

 Bengals aren’t fussy eaters.
 They should have a cat food that matches their age, size and activity level.
 It should also take into account any specific health conditions.

-There are so many commercially prepared cat foods available nowadays, it can be confusing to know which one is best for your cat.
 Quality cat food can be quite pricey, but cheap brands are likely to contain lower quality ingredients.
 If you’re unsure what food to go for, speak to your vet.
-They will be happy to help you and give you advice on what’s best for your cat.
+They will be happy to help you and give advice on what’s best for Bengal cat.

 Grooming

 If you are concerned about how to groom your cat, don’t worry.
-Although the Bengal’s coat is luxurious, dense and very soft - and can sparkle like glitter – these cats don’t need much grooming.
+Although the Bengal breed coat is luxurious, dense and very soft – and can sparkle like glitter – these cats don’t actually need much grooming.
 A weekly brush with a grooming glove to remove any loose hairs is all they need.
-They shouldn’t need a bath - they do love water though so might join you in the shower.
+They shouldn’t need a bath – but they do love water so might join you in the shower.

 Bengals come in a variety of colours and patterns.
-Brown spotted or rosetted tabby are the most popular.
+A brown spotted Bengal cat or rosetted tabbies are the most popular.
 Their distinctive markings and characteristics are always there - whatever the colour.
-There are Snow Bengals (with a pale white or cream background), Silver, White and Grey Bengals.
+There are Snow Bengals (with a pale white or cream background), Silver, White and Grey Bengal cats.
 Most have green, yellow or gold eyes, but Bengals with lynx points have blue eyes and minks have aqua eyes.

 Letting them outdoors will give these athletic cats room to exercise and give them the mental stimulation they need.